Start Your Application

 North Campus, the home of Michigan Engineering, is a hub of creativity — where engineering, art, music and design students co-exist.

 Student Organizations & Activities

 Michigan Engineering has a variety of unique organizations that celebrate the diversity and social identities of our student body.
-Cultural or Ethnic Orgs offer a chance to connect with the community to offer support and alliance.
+Identity-Based Organizations offer a chance to connect with the community to offer support and alliance.
 The office of Multi-Ethnic Student Affairs will help keep you informed about the events and active orgs on campus, and the Spectrum Center focuses on gender identity to help you feel comfortable in your own skin.
 U-M also has a diverse range of religious and spiritual groups available to all students.